ChewKeanHo/license-proprietary/README.md

 3. Added version controlled clauses for which version shall be in effect by default; AND
-4. Replaced all open-source and sharing clauses with lockdown clauses to seal the proprietary exclusivity; AND
+4. Replaced all open-source and sharing clauses with lockdown clauses to seal the proprietary exclusivity and uses overriding terms and conditions via license grant issuance; AND
-5. Framework all the rights based on Creative Common definitions for communications inter-compatibility purposes.
+5. Framework all available rights based on Creative Common definitions for communications inter-compatibility purposes; AND
+6. Added sensitive data coverage; AND
+7. Added license grant sales and purchase coverage; AND
+8. Added artifical intelligence training dataset usage clauses; AND
+9. Added trademark usage coverage; AND
+10. Added force manjure limitation of liability; AND
+11. Added Sensitive Data limitation of liability; AND
+12. Added global vendors (e.g. datacenter) Sensitive Data limitation of liability; AND
+13. Added judiciary minimal damage values limitation of liability.

 This repository was formerly known as
 `(Holloway) Chew, Kean Ho's Proprietary License` but was renamed for